 NAME OF STUDENT

 PARENT(S)/GUARDIAN(S)

-graduation in a timely manner to the high school parent(s)/guardian(s) of the student, the high scho At this meeting, graduation requirements, meeting the graduation requirements, and the projection and are attached to this Application for named meeting participants agree that early gradu principal.
-A meeting of the student, the ol counselor, and the high school principal occurred on the student's transcript, the student's progress toward feeted class schedule for the student's final semester were Early Graduation for board consideration.
-All of the above-tation is possible for the student, contingent on passing the tudent is requesting early graduation for the following
+graduation in a timely manner to the high school parent(s)/guardian(s) of the student, the high school parent(s)/guardian(s) of the student, the high school parent(s)/guardian(s) of the student, the high school parents, and the projection the graduation requirements, and the projection were reviewed and are attached to this Application the above-named meeting participants agree that experiences are the students of the students and the projection of the students are the students and the projection of the students are the students are the students and the students are the student pardian(s) have submitted a written request for early principal.
+A meeting of the student, the ol counselor, and the high school principal occurred on the student's transcript, the student's progress toward ected class schedule for the student's final semester in for Early Graduation for board consideration.
+All of early graduation is possible for the student, contingent emester.
+The student is requesting early graduation for

-participate in school activities as a student.
-If the understands that he/she will be expected to participativities related to commencement practice and conschool rules which apply to everyone participating rules may result in the disqualification of the early
+to participate in school activities as a student.
+If the/she understands that he/she will be expected to during all activities related to commencement pracabide by the school rules which apply to everyone an alumnus of the district and will no longer be eligible the student chooses to participate in commencement, participate in the practice for commencement, that extice and commencement he/she will be required to a participating in commencement, and that failure to ification of the early graduate from participation in

-The Application for Early Graduation is signed or •
+The Application for Early Graduation is signed on ,, by

 Student Principal

 Parent/Guardian Counselor

-Action of the board: Application approved attached letter.
-Application denied for the reasons documented in the
+Action of the board: Application approved the attached letter.
+Application denied for the reasons documented in

 Date of board action:

 ATTEST:

 Board President Board Secretary